parcio/julea/doc/decission-support.md

 }
 ```

-For each backend type a list of backend path pairs can be defined which will then be tested.
-notice the `<tmp>` inside of the paths, this will be replaced with a temporary directory placed at the given position
+Note that `<tmp>` inside of paths will be replaced with a temporary directory removed after execution.
-and automaticlly cleared after execution.

-A exapmle config can be found at `example/decission-support-config.json`

-Important notice:
-* the script assums a empty backend start state
-* the script places backends and temporary files in `/tmp/` support for differnce devices is pending
-* a mysql/mariadb instance must be provided, with the user julea_user, pw: julea_pw which needs access to the database julea_db
-  * this instance must be manual resseted as forhe time, later a internal `julea-sevrer --clean` will be used to autonamtically do this
+The script will replay each access type with all corresponding backends (e.g., all KV accesses are tested on all specified KV configurations).
+This will produce `summary.csv`.

+The summary can be evaluated using `./scripts/decision-support.R`.
+An example workflow is shown below.

 ```sh
 JULEA_TRACE=access julea-server 2> access-record.csv